joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 Here we are calling the function.
 It will iterate over each item, but we want it to do more. `.forEach()` is un opinionated about what you do.
 You can multiply by 10, you can change the numbers to strings, or anything you can think of.
 But how do we tell `.forEach()` what we want to do?

-We will write a function inside
+We will write a function inside:

 ```js
 nums.forEach(() => {});